appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 For example, you could have in Riemann a service named `http_requests_duration_prod_p99`.
 In Mirabelle, you would model this event like this: `{:service "http_requests_duration" :environment "prod" :quantile "0.99"}`

 A lot of Riemann streams/actions (`index`, `coalesce`...) were rewritten.
-You can now provide for each action on which keys it should work instead to have to manipulate complex `:service` names.
+You can now provide for each action on which keys it should work instead of having to manipulate complex `:service` names.

 ## New actions